 Types of data store items

-When you add a data store item to a portal, you choose a data source that contains data to publish, and you choose the federated servers that can access the data.
-Once added, there are specific types of layers you can publish from this data store item in the portal.
+When you add a data store item to an organization, you choose a data source that contains data to publish, and (for most data stores) you choose the federated servers that can access the data.

-The following table describes the type of data stores you can add as items, what you can publish from each, and what type of web layer is created as a result of publishing:
+The following table describes the type of data stores you can add as items and the purpose of each:

-From ArcGIS Pro 2.8 or later, you can publish map services from files in the registered folder.
+From ArcGIS Pro 2.8 or later, you can publish map image layers from files in the registered folder.

 Database connection files (.sde) that access supported versions of the following database management systems: